h2oai/h2o-3/h2o-docs/src/product/data-science/glm.rst

 Examples
 ~~~~~~~~

-Below is a simple example showing how to build a Generalized Linear model.
+This code demonstrates how to build a Generalized Linear Model (GLM) using H2O-3 with a binomial family for binary classification.
+The model is trained on the prostate dataset and computes p-values, standardized coefficients, and generates a scoring history.
+Additionally, it shows how to obtain the coefficients and the standardized coefficients, evaluates model performance, and retrieves model attributes like the number of active predictors.

 .. tabs::
    .. code-tab:: r R